cj401-jw/code_example/README.md

 Note: The scructure of the data could be different in that case you will need to update fetch_dataloader function in data_loader.py.

 ## Experiment parameters
 To compare experiment results we need to log all parameters which was used while training.
 We do this through `params.json` file.
-Each experiment has it's won folder `params.json` under it.
+Each experiment has it's own folder and `params.json` under it.
 Here is detailed description of this file:
 ```json
 {
     "arch": "resnet18",